 Selling an accident damaged car is not quite as straightforward as selling a car in pristine condition.
 But, it’s hardly difficult either.
 It’s paramount that owners of accident damaged cars understand what they need to do to successfully sell the car, or sell a damaged truck.

 Before we dive into the simple steps that you need to know to sell an accident damaged car, there’s something that car owners need to be aware of: state laws.
-In California, for example, if a vehicle has sustained damage that equates to more than 75% of its total value then it will be categorised as salvage vehicle.
+In California, for example, if a vehicle has sustained damage that equates to more than 75% of its total value then it will be categorized as salvage vehicle.
 In Florida, a salvage vehicle is classed as a vehicle where fixing it would equate to 80% of the vehicle’s current value.

-So, the criteria for how accident damaged cars are categorised does differ.
+So, the criteria for how accident damaged cars are categorized does differ.
 This is important to know as, depending where you live, it will affect your choice of how to dispose of the car.
 Here’s what you need to know when selling your damaged vehicle.

 Recognise the Severity of Damage to Your Car

 The first step is to check the extent of damage to your car.
 If you’re unsure yourself, any insurance company will be able to tell you and designate a status to your car.
 This will affect how you choose to sell a broken car.